-ad_bugs tables contains the information for all the patches applied to the system.
+ad_bugs tables contain the information for all the patches applied to the system.

-we can used below query to find out the patch application in the instance
+we can use the below query to find out the patch application in the instance

 The above query is no longer the right way to do it due to the implications of online patching.

-We can use below query to find out the patches applied to the system
+(c) We can use the below query to find out the patches applied to the system

 N – Not Applied In the current node but applied in other nodes